play-with-go/play-with-go/_posts/2020-11-12-working-with-private-modules_go115_en.markdown

 </code></pre>

-For more details on the `GOPRIVATE` environment variable and the values it can take, see `go help module-private`, which also includes examples of how to use the `*` glob to match multiple sub domains or modules.
+For more details on the `GOPRIVATE` environment variable and the values it can take, see `go help module-auth`, which also includes examples of how to use the `*` glob to match multiple sub domains or modules.

 The `GONOPROXY` and `GONOSUMDB` environment variables can be used for more fine grained control.
-Again, see `go help module-private` for more information.
+Again, see `go help module-auth` for more information.

 ### Conclusion